Streets-Data-Collaborative/groundwork-detection/Taxis/README.md

-## Space for Team 2
+## Team 2 - Yellow Taxis.

 We downloaded around 9000 images from Google Street View API.

-Then selected the images with taxis (around 60 images) and created a CustomVision Detection project:
+Then we selected the images with yellow taxis (around 60 images) and created a CustomVision Detection project:

 ![image](Taxis_Model.jpg)